splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 .. meta::
    :description: Resolve AWS policy, permission conflicts, and other issues in Splunk Observability Cloud.

 If you experience difficulties when connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account or using the platform, read on to troubleshoot common issues.

+See also:

+* :ref:`aws-ts-metric-streams` for issues specific Splunk-managed Metric Streams.
-See :ref:`aws-ts-metric-streams` for issues specific to Metric Streams.
+* :ref:`aws-ts-ms-aws` for issues specific to AWS-managed Metric Streams.

 If issues persist, you can also contact :ref:`support`.